coffee2code/admin-expert-mode/readme.txt

 == Changelog ==

 = () =
+* Change: Delete the user option if the checkbox wasn't checked
 * Change: Use `sprintf()` to format output markup rather than concatenating strings and variables
 * Change: (Hardening) Check that current user is able to edit the user being edited before saving the user option
 * Change: (Hardening) Escape the setting name before use in attributes